 Yes we can (usually).
 You'll need to email us (here), telling us your name and what you have spare.
 If we can take it, we'll give you our shop address so you can send it to us.
 If you have something big to donate and you happen to live around West Wales, drop it off at our shop or if its really special - we might be able to cover carriage or collection.

 With 12 years experience of propagating and distributing trees with our Kenyan partners we've developed a range of cost saving measures.
-Our main nursery has a capacity of 500,000 seedlings; we have 1400 individual members in the project and we also plant with 125 schools and community groups.
+Our main nursery has an annual propagation capacity of 1,000,000 seedlings; we have 3,000 individual members in the project and we also plant with 460 schools and community groups.
 This sizeable infrastructure and extensive planting partnership network gives us significant economies of scale.
 With support from the Welsh Government and Size of Wales we've been able to buy our own delivery vehicle and because our partner schools and farmers plant the trees on their own land, it doesn't cost us anything to get them in the ground.
-All our UK running costs are covered by grants and donations and Climate Shop is run on 100% voluntary lines.
 Tree seed is cheap, manual labour in sub-Saharan Africa is cheap.
 Sunlight, soil and rain are free.
 We have these incredibly cheap devices (trees) to hand that can quickly withdraw our excess carbon from the sky and whilst doing it, they'll provide food for bees, bats and humans plus cash crops for under-resourced schools.
 Given this, and the fact that we've comprehensively wrecked our planet's climate, could someone explain to me why we aren't, mobilising as a species to plant tropical trees by the trillion?
 Its almost like we don't want to be here anymore.

 Francis Mranja with a good haul of seedlings